minhtc/react-recontex/README.md

             </Provider>
         );

-3)  Connect component to get data and call action
+3)  Connect component to get data and call action anywhere you want

         import React from "react";
         import Todo from "./Todo";